ENSWaP/enswap.github.io/_conferences/2019-berlin.md

 #### Hotel

-We have an arrangement with [Motel One](https://www.motel-one.com/en/), which is in walking distance to the conference venue.
-Please use [this form](/assets/conferences/2019-berlin/Motel One Reservation Form.pdf) if you wish to stay there.
-Notice that the rooms are reserved for conference attendees only until 5th April 2019!
+[Motel One](https://www.motel-one.com/en/) is in walking distance to the conference venue.
+We had a special arrangement with the hotel that expired on the 5th of April.
+If you would like to book a room now, please contact the hotel directly.

 #### Staying with families